oracle/learning-library/developer-library/ords-in-oci/json-logging/json-logging.md

 - The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 - This lab assumes you have successfully provisioned Oracle Autonomous database an connected to ADB with SQL Developer web.
+- You have completed the setup lab.
-- You have completed the user setups steps.
+- You have completed the CSV Functions Lab

 ## **STEP 1:** Creating a Collection